BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/How-to-Install-Pak-Files.md

 Done!
 Now you have installed your first mod!

+> You may get an error on the launcher, saying you have mods or corrupted files.
+That is normal, and just continue.
+It is just saying "HEY, you edited the files.
+If something is happening that is unintended, it is not our fault."
+> You can safetly ignore this.
+{.is-info}

 ## 5. Installing two of the most necessarry mods (mod fixer and Improved UI) when you use mods.
 Do not skip.
 Important.
 Improved UI by Djmr: https://www.nexusmods.com/baldursgate3/mods/366